pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 The delta band powers are similarly distinct in both NeuroOn and PSG, which may imply that the signal gathered can be used for advanced and precise sleep staging - maybe even more precise than the current NeuroOn's[^delta-power].
 This invalidates my initial assumption I approached NeuroOn with - that it's impossible to gather signal of good enough quality to reliably discern sleep stages from just 3 electrodes.
 Its analysis in real-time may still be very complex, which leaves us with another, maybe simpler option:

-### Why use EEG?
+### Why use EEG at all?

 Even though NeuroOn's marketing success was largely founded in the usage of neuro-buzzwords[^neuro-buzzwords] one should also ask: if it is best-quality sleep staging for end-user that we're trying to achieve, should we use EEG?
 Are there different, less uncomfortable and more accurate methods of analyzing sleep?
 Or do users need to wake up with electrode prints on their forehead every morning to get a proper signal quality?

 Research done on multiple PSG alternatives[^non-laboratory-alternatives], including clinical-grade wrist-worn devices[^actigraph]  [^actillume] suggests that is is possible to achieve results better than NeuroOn's by focusing on accelerometer analysis only.
 Respective teams were able to obtain `82-89%` agreement rate with the PSG[^actigraph] and `81%` overall accuracy[^actillume] on much bigger populations than this experiment.

 NeuroOn's campaign openly criticized wrist-based accelerometers, claiming that *"The competition?
 They must be dreaming!" (...)
 "Accelerometer is less precise than biological signal processing"*  [^kickstarter].
-After through analysis - it doesn't seems so.
+After through analysis - it doesn't seem that NeuroOn makes much use of the latter.

 ### Contrast with current claims

-The initial Kickstarter campaign[^kickstarter] was full of unfounded claims, neuro-buzzwords and outright misinformation[^misinformation].
+The initial Kickstarter campaign[^kickstarter] was full of unfounded claims, neuro-buzzwords[^neuro-buzzwords] and outright misinformation[^misinformation].
 The team even promoted NeuroOn with *"Wanna sleep 2 hours/day ASK ME :)"* t-shirts[^tshirts].
 After years in development and Facebook battles with skeptics IntelClinic was forced to back off from many of them.

 NeuroOn's *Final* Press Release reads: